Verkada: Controversies

-In 2020 it was reported by several media outlets that a group of male staff in leadership positions used the company’s own facial recognition system to harass female workers, with employees telling reporters that the incidents contributed to a culture of sexism.
-The issues stretched back to 2019, but action was only taken the following year once increasing media attention was cast upon the company, with Verkada eventually terminating those deemed responsible.
+Starting in 2019, a group of male staff in leadership positions used the company's own facial recognition system to harass female workers, with employees telling reporters that the incidents contributed to a culture of sexism, as reported in 2020 by several media outlets.
+Action was only taken in 2020 once increasing media attention was cast upon the company, with Verkada eventually terminating those deemed responsible.

-In August 2021, Motorola Solutions filed a 52-page complaint against Verkada with the United States International Trade Commission, alleging that Verkada cameras and software infringe upon patents held by Motorola subsidiary Avigilon.
-Verkada subsequently filed a lawsuit against Motorola Solutions in the California Northern District Court in September 2021, arguing that Motorola has "sought to effectively shut Verkada’s business down."
-Later in September, the International Trade Commission initiated its investigation into Motorola's complaint, with Verkada stating in its response that it does not infringe upon any of Motorola's patents.

-In April 2021, news site Bloomberg News reported allegations by former employees accusing the company of having a "bro" culture, with lax device security, excessive focus on profit, and parties during the COVID-19 pandemic.
-In the Bloomberg reporting, Verkada acknowledged an internal lapse in judgment, and was reportedly working to create a more inclusive work environment, including reviewing gender pay equity and implementing better training.
+In April 2021, news site Bloomberg News reported allegations by former Verkada employees accusing the company of having a "bro" culture, with lax device security, excessive focus on profit, and parties during the COVID-19 pandemic.
+Verkada acknowledged to Bloomberg an internal lapse in judgment, and was reportedly working to create a more inclusive work environment, including reviewing gender pay equity and implementing better training.

-On October 24, 2022, the presiding administrative law judge (“ALJ”) of the ITC issued a final initial determination (“FID”) finding that a violation of section 337 has occurred, that Verkada's products infringed claims 6–11 of 1 of 3 patents asserted by Motorola, but no infringement with respect to the other asserted claims of the 1 patent and the claims of other 2 patents.
-Both Verkada and Motorola filed for ITC review of the FID.
-On April 4, 2023, ITC issued a final determination and terminated the ITC investigation, finding that Verkada products did not infringe any of Motorola's 3 patents.
+In August 2021, Motorola Solutions filed a 52-page complaint with the United States International Trade Commission (ITC) alleging that Verkada cameras and software infringed upon patents held by Motorola subsidiary Avigilon.
+Verkada filed a counter-suit in the California Northern District Court in September 2021, arguing that Motorola had "sought to effectively shut Verkada's business down."
+On October 24, 2022, the presiding administrative law judge of the ITC issued a final initial determination finding that Verkada's products infringed upon one of three patents owned by Motorola.
+Both Verkada and Motorola filed for ITC review of the determination.
+On April 4, 2023, ITC issued a final determination finding that Verkada products did not infringe any of Motorola's three patents.

-Verkada uses facial recognition in its cameras, including systems installed in public housing.
-Independent testing showed a 15-85% false positive rate in the matches.
-The use of surveillance cameras equipped with facial recognition technology ends up affecting the daily lives of residents in poor neighbourhoods and public housing areas.
-Their use makes their existence even more difficult and complicated, and there is no evidence of their usefulness in reducing crime.
-Facial recognition has been outlawed in Illinois and Texas and has been under scrutiny by HUD.

-In September 2024, Verkada was sued by the United States Department of Justice for violating the CAN-SPAM Act.
-The company eventually settled, paying a fine of $2,950,000.
+In May 2023, the Washington Post published a report that was critical of Verkada's use of facial recognition technology in cameras installed at public housing facilities, citing independent testing that found the company's technology falsely identified individuals approximately 15 percent of the time, and that it got identifications wrong up to 85 percent of the time when people were wearing masks or viewed at an angle.
+In September 2024, Verkada was sued by the United States Department of Justice for violating the CAN-SPAM Act, and eventually settled, paying a fine of $2,950,000.